echocat/caretakerd/manual/includes/gettingStarted.md

 ## See in action with Docker {#gettingStarted.see-in-action-with-docker}

-You can find on [github.com/echocat/caretakerd-docker-demos](https://github.com/echocat/caretakerd-docker-demos) lots of working demos.
+You can find lots of working demos on [github.com/echocat/caretakerd-docker-demos](https://github.com/echocat/caretakerd-docker-demos).
 Try it out!